SME Banking Will Never Be the Same Again

 Highstreet banks are banks that used to have their office in the streets where the people were.
 Over the years, this changed with the internet.
 Look at where people spend their time on a smartphone and ask yourself: how can we offer our products on this new digital high street?
 That digital high street is not the bank’s mobile app.

-The new generation will look for embedded banking experiences (Karin Van Hoecke called it ‘the ultimate laziness’ in her Open Banking Interview).
+The new generation will look for embedded banking experiences (Karin Van Hoecke called it ‘the ultimate laziness’ that banks should aim for in her Open Banking Interview).
 SME banking will no longer happen in a bank app, they will look for it in all kind of platforms that have financial services integrated into their model.

 The partnership model will become increasingly more important, which was confirmed by 42% of the audience affirming this in the last poll.